Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 # CHAPTER 4 Encoding and Evolution

-- In this chapter we will look at several formats for encoding data, including JSON, XML, Protocol Buffers, Thrift, and Avro.
+- In this chapter we will look at *several formats* for encoding data, including JSON, XML, Protocol Buffers, Thrift, and Avro.
 - In particular, we will look at
-   - how they handle schema changes and
+   - *Schema Change* - how they handle schema changes and
-   - how they support systems where old and new data and code need to coexist
+   - *Compatibility* - how they support systems where old and new data and code need to coexist

 #### In order for the system to continue running smoothly, we need to maintain compatibility in both directions: